-An intensive course in English writing emphasizing a continued in-depth development of competencies learned in Elementary Grammar Remediation and Development.
-Students will be introduced to or continue to develop these competencies: simple, continuous and perfect tenses (past, present and future); advanced parts of speech; simple, compound and complex sentence structures; punctuation; avoiding fragments, run-ons, comma splices and misplaced modifiers; parallelism; and writing expanded, unified compositions.
-Includes two hours/week of laboratory, in addition to class time.
-Open only to students who are Deaf or Hard of Hearing.
-Take concurrently with ASD 011, ASD 013, and ASD 085.
-Does not fulfill degree requirements.
-Prerequisites: ASD 081 and ASD 083 or consent of instructor.
+An intensive course in English writing and reading including a continued in-depth development of competencies introduced in Elementary Reading and Writing Remediation.
+In writing, students are introduced to or continue to develop competencies in: simple, continuous and perfect tenses (past, present and future); advanced parts of speech; simple, compound and complex sentence structures; punctuation; avoiding fragments, run-ons, comma splices and misplaced modifiers; parallelism; and writing expanded, unified compositions.
+In reading, emphasis is placed on building skills in vocabulary recall, identifying literary elements, locating main ideas, primary supporting points and supporting details, and inference.
+Includes 2 hours/week lab in addition to class time.
+Open only to students who are Deaf or hard of hearing.
+Instruction employs TESOL techniques in an approach that integrates reading and writing.
+Does not fulfill degree credit requirements.
+Pre-requisites: ASD 086 or by permission of the instructor.
+(Note: This course is offered on a one-year trial basis pending final approval by the Curriculum Committee.)

-ASD 083 ELEMENTARY READING & VOCABULARY DEVELOPMENT
+ASD 092 ELEMENTARY WRITING AND READING SKILLS DEVELOPMENT